thunderenlight/phase-1-guide/week-1/thursday.md

 > 8:45 - 9:00 : Accountability Check In

+- (5 minutes) - Personal checkin
+- (5-10 minutes) - What was something that you learned in one of the last pairing sessions?
+A shortcut, a new trick, a novel insight, etc.

 > 9:00 - 9:15 : EE Practice

 > 9:15-10:00 : Lecture - Nested Data Structures, Challenge preview: ruby racer